yeashire/portfolio_project_1_/README.md

 ## Future improvements

-- add custom 404 page;
+- Add custom 404 page.
-- improve the quality and quantity of the commit messages
+- Improve the quality and quantity of the commit messages.
-- add more content to services section
+- Add more content to services section.
-- add fully functional contact form ;
+- Add fully functional contact form.

 ---
 ## Credits